Search

 High in the screw pines in Tanzania’s Kimboza forest lives a remarkable reptile, known as the Electric Blue Gecko.
 Although small, this dazzling creature has no trouble getting itself noticed.
 In bright sunshine dominant males flaunt the colour of turquoise gemstones, fuelling the lizard’s popularity among collectors, who buy it illegally through the pet trade.
 And that’s a problem, as are forest fires.
 When it's stressed, the Electric Blue Gecko's colour changes to black.
 Females are a different story!
 Learn more in our species spotlight.

-Meet our other heroes!
+Play our other games

 A newsletter with an edge.